dibyasom/Tic-Tac-Toe/README.md

 Before getting hands dirty with coding, Let's think about the logic for a while, this will make the coding phase 10x simpler, and I'm not even exagerating.<br>

 <br>

+So, where do we store the data, like the current state of the board, and what data structure to use? <br><br>
-Well, here's the tic-tac-toe board plain and simple.
+_Well, here's the tic-tac-toe board plain and simple._

 |     |     |     |
 | --- | --- | --- |